msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Holders of a Brazilian bank account can conveniently pay for WooCommerce orders in Euros, with automatic currency conversion to Brazilian Real, using PIX.

 This is the official [ifthenpay](https://ifthenpay.com) plugin, and a contract with this company is required.
-Technical support is provided by [PT Woo Plugins](https://ptwooplugins.com) (by [Webdados](https://www.webdados.pt)) on the [WordPress.org support forums](https://wordpress.org/support/plugin/multibanco-ifthen-software-gateway-for-woocommerce/).
+Technical support is provided by [Naked Cat Plugins](https://nakedcatplugins.com) (by [Webdados](https://www.webdados.pt)) on the [WordPress.org support forums](https://wordpress.org/support/plugin/multibanco-ifthen-software-gateway-for-woocommerce/).

 **Fully compatible with the new [High-Performance Order Storage](https://woocommerce.com/posts/platform-update-high-performance-order-storage-for-woocommerce/) and [WooCommerce Checkout Blocks](https://woocommerce.com/checkout-blocks/).**